2005 Florida Marlins season

-The Florida Marlins' 2005 season was the 13th season for the Major League Baseball (MLB) franchise in the National League.
+The 2005 Florida Marlins season was the 13th season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 2004.
 Their manager was Jack McKeon.
 They played home games at Dolphin Stadium.
-They finished with a record of 83-79, 3rd in the NL East and failed to make the playoffs for the 2nd consecutive season.
+They finished with a record of 83–79, third in the National League East and failed to make the playoffs for the second consecutive season.

+On September 30, the Marlins defeated the Atlanta Braves for their 81st win of the season.
+With every other team in the division having won at least 81 games, this guaranteed that for the first time in baseball history, all the teams in a division would finish the season at .500 or better.